-To help induce downstream mixing of the release groups, the R_1 release was 39 h before the R_2 release which, in turn, occurred 9 h before the R_3 release.
-The release schedule was used for both the yearling Chinook salmon and steelhead smolts.
+The virtual release from the face of Bonneville Dam was continuously formed from the smolts arriving throughout day and night.
+To help induce downstream mixing of the release groups, the R_2 release was 21 h before the R_3 release, based on travel times through that reach in an average year.
+This release schedule was used for both the yearling Chinook salmon and steelhead smolts.
 Plots of the arrival timing of the various release groups at downstream detection sites indicate reasonable mixing for both yearling Chinook salmon (Figure 3.11) and steelhead (Figure 3.12) smolts.
-The arrival modes for releases R_2 and R_3 were nearly synchronous.
-The modes for R_2 and R_3 were slightly later than the arrival mode for V_1 but during the majority of the distribution of arrival times for V_1 (Figure 3.11 and Figure 3.12).
+The survival modes for releases R_2 and R_3 were nearly synchronous.
+The virtual release (V_1) from the face of Bonneville Dam was continuous and, for this reason, its arrival distribution was not plotted in association with those of R_2 and R_3 .